 A badly laid GRP roof can cause cracking along an expansion joint.
 The cause of this is room not being let between the perimeter edges and the timber board.
 Another reason for this occurring on large roofs is if an expansion joint is not inserted for every 60 square metres of roof.

 An OSB board has a rough surface which allows the GRP resin as it is laid to create a good bond that does not de-bond.
 If OSB board is not used the GRP resin can de-bond.
 This can lead to the roof system failing.
 If this happens the solution is to cut out the failing area and replace the boarding with OSB board and re-applying the GRP system.

 Fibreglass is a popular system of waterproofing for a flat roof.
 And for good reason.
 There is nothing inherently problematic about fibreglass flat roofs if installed and maintained correctly.
 In the only reason a correctly installed and maintained flat roof should fail is because it is at the end of its service life.

 Therefore, as a homeowner to prevent problems with your roofing system and maximise the lifespan of your roof there are two things you can do.
 The two things you can do are as follows.

 1) Get your fibreglass flat roof installed by an accredited GRP roofing specialist.

 2) Make sure your roof is properly maintained.
 You can do this with an annual maintenance survey and by quickly resolving any roofing problems you identify.

 These two simple steps will prevent nearly every type of fibreglass flat roof problem you may encounter.

 We hope this blog post has helped you identify the source of your fibreglass flat roofing problem.
-If you would like help fixing the problem you have identified or you still cannot identify the source of your problem you can contact us on 01277 375 511 or you can send an email to email@example.com .
+If you would like help fixing the problem you have identified or you still cannot identify the source of your problem you can contact us on 01277 375 511 or get in touch via our contact form.